-- d.
-The installation head or designee will meet with the steward or a Union representative at the local installation as expeditiously as possible to jointly develop the facts and the grievance file and to attempt to resolve the grievance.
-The parties shall cooperate fully in the effort to develop all necessary facts, including the exchange of copies of all relevant papers or documents in accordance with Article 31.
-In those cases involving discipline, the parties may mutually agree to jointly interview witnesses where desirable to assure full development of all facts and contentions. - e.
+- e.
 The joint grievance file shall include, at a minimum: (1) the joint Step 1 grievance form; (2) a full, detailed statement of undisputed facts; (3) full, detailed statements from management and the union of any disputed facts; (4) contentions of the parties; (5) contractual provisions involved; (6) any written statements from witnesses or other individuals; (7) copies of all relevant papers or documents; and (8) remedy sought. - f.
 If the parties are unable to resolve the grievance within ten (10) days of the Step 1 discussion, the Step 1 grievance form will be annotated accordingly, and the Union may appeal the grievance to Step 2 within seven (7) days thereafter.
 Such appeal must include copies of the joint grievance file and the Step 2 appeal form.
 The parties may extend these time limits, as necessary, by mutual agreement.

 - a.
 The Step 2 appeal shall be filed with the Manager, Human Resources, at the appropriate district office.
 In all grievances appealed from Step 1 or filed at Step 2, the grievant shall be represented for all purposes by a steward or a Union representative. - b.
-Within ten (10) days of the receipt of the appeal, the Employer's Step 2 representative will meet with the appropriate state steward or designee to attempt to resolve the grievance, unless the parties agree upon a later date.
+Within ten (10) days of the receipt of the appeal, the Employer's Step 2 representative will meet with the appropriate district representative or designee to attempt to resolve the grievance, unless the parties agree upon a later date.
 The parties shall cooperate fully in sharing all relevant and necessary information not previously included in the joint grievance file. - c.
-Any settlement or withdrawal of a grievance in Step 2 shall be in writing or shall be noted on the grievance form, but shall not be a precedent for
+Any settlement or withdrawal of a grievance in Step 2 shall be in writing or shall be noted on the grievance form, but shall not be a precedent for any purpose, unless the parties specifically so agree or develop an agreement to dispose of future similar or related problems. - d.
+Where agreement is not reached, the Employer's decision shall be furnished to the district representative or designee in writing within seven (7) days after the Step 2 meeting unless the parties agree to extend the seven (7) day period.
+The decision shall include a full statement of the Employer's understanding of (1) all relevant facts, (2) the contractual provisions involved, and (3) the detailed reasons for denial of the grievance.

-- any purpose, unless the parties specifically so agree or develop an agreement to dispose of future similar or related problems. - d.
-Where agreement is not reached, the Employer's decision shall be furnished to the state steward or designee in writing within seven (7) days after the Step 2 meeting unless the parties agree to extend the seven (7) day period.
-The decision shall include a full statement of the Employer's understanding of (1) all relevant facts, (2) the contractual provisions involved, and (3) the detailed reasons for denial of the grievance. - e.
+e.
 The Union may appeal an adverse Step 2 decision to Step 3 within fifteen (15) days after receipt of the Employer's decision, unless the parties' representatives agree to extend the time for appeal.
 Any appeal must include copies of (1) the joint grievance file, (2) the Employer's written Step 2 decision, and (3) the Step 3 grievance appeal form.